ivanitlearning/AWS-Associate-Courses/SOA-C02/README.md

 * CFN tries to efficient, tries to do things in parallel (create, update and delete resources)
 * Determines a dependency order (VPC -> Subnet -> EC2)
-* **DependsOn** lets you explicitly define dependencies so CF will not build that resource until dependencies are met.
+* **DependsOn** lets you explicitly define dependencies so CFN will not build that resource until dependencies are met.

 ```yaml
 InternetGatewayAttachment: